Senior Leadership

 Melanie Carver, Chief Mission Officer

-She lives near Seattle, Washington, with her family.
-She and her family have firsthand experience managing asthma, eczema (atopic dermatitis), seasonal allergies, eosinophilic esophagitis, and multiple food allergies.
+A staunch advocate for the communities she serves, Carver lives near Seattle, Washington, with her family — who share firsthand experience managing asthma, eczema, seasonal allergies, eosinophilic esophagitis, and multiple food allergies.

 Sanaz Eftekhari, Chief of Business Development and VP of Research